How does CVMS meet students’ educational needs? How is this school different from others in the area?

 Do you offer tuition assistance?

-We make some tuition assistance available each year to students from preprimary through middle school levels based on financial need.
+We make some tuition assistance available each year to students from Early Childhood through middle school levels based on financial need.
 We regret that aid is not available for our toddler program.

 Is transportation available?

 By parent request, bus transportation is available through the local school districts, including Horseheads, Elmira, Elmira Heights and Corning.
 Children usually must be at least five years old, but bussing policy varies from one district to another.

 In general, we encourage parents to apply between January and April prior to the September start of the following school year.
 We act on applications as they are received, with most offers of enrollment made by May.
 We also offer the opportunity for students to transfer into CVMS at any point during the school year, if space is available.